Avtesh29/HTTP-Forward-Caching-Proxy/README.md

 # HTTP Forward Caching Proxy

 This project is an HTTP forward proxy written in C. The proxy sits between a client and an origin server, forwarding HTTP `GET` requests and caching server responses using configurable cache replacement policies.
+Builds upon [Multithreaded Server](https://github.com/Avtesh29/Multithreaded-Server).

 ---